 Entry to the Egan School after Matriculation at Fairfield University

 Fairfield University students who are currently enrolled in any major have the opportunity to transfer their major to the Egan School.

-Students with a GPA of 3.0 or above who have successfully completed Fairfield University core requirements and prerequisite courses with grades of B or better may be eligible to transfer into the Nursing program.
+Students with an overall GPA of 3.00 or above who have successfully completed Fairfield University core requirements and prerequisite courses with a grade of B or better may be eligible to transfer into the nursing program.
 Nursing classes will begin in the summer between junior and senior year.
 Students will join the accelerated nursing program students, maintaining their full-time undergraduate status, and graduate with a Bachelor of Science in August following their senior year.
 Current Fairfield University students who are interested in this opportunity should reach out to the Second Degree Nursing Program Director (Fairfield campus).